picocomputer/picocomputer.github.io/docs/source/api.rst

 -----------
 .. c:function:: void zvstack(void);

 Abandon the vstack by resetting the pointer.
 Not needed for normal operation, but some performance tricks can be achieved.
 This is the only operation that doesn't require waiting for completion.

 $01 open ($01 $02 $03)
 ----------------------

 .. c:function:: int open(const char *path, int oflag);
-.. c:function:: int open0(vram_ptr addr0, int oflag);
+.. c:function:: int open0(vram_ptr path, int oflag);
-.. c:function:: int open1(vram_ptr addr1, int oflag);
+.. c:function:: int open1(vram_ptr path, int oflag);

 Create a connection between a file and a file descriptor.

    :param path: Pathname to a file.
    :param oflag: Bitfield of options.